saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 </table>

 ## Description
-In this exercise / demo, you’ll learn how to integrate S/4HANA and ESRI GIS data at the data level.
-This integrated data can be consumed in SAP Analytics Cloud.
+In this exercise / demo, you’ll learn how to integrate S/4HANA (on-premise) and ESRI GIS data at the data level.
+This integrated data will be consumed in SAP Analytics Cloud.

 <img src="images/s4HpEsriDemoSAC01.jpg">